Global fluctuations for Multiple Orthogonal Polynomial Ensembles: Applications

-Let us give more details here on the example from Introduction.
-So consider \eqref{eq:externalsource} where $A$ is a diagonal matrix with $m$ distinct values $a_1, \ldots, a_m$ on the diagonal with multiplicities $n_1, \ldots, n_m$.
-Then the eigenvalues of a matrix $M$ chosen randomly from \eqref{eq:externalsource} form a MOPE with weights The recurrence coefficients of the multiple Hermite polynomials of type II, denoted by $p_{\vec k}$ for $\vec k=( k_1,\ldots,k_n)$ are then given by \eqref{eq:multiplehermiterec}.
-We readily verify that the conditions of Theorem \ref{MainTheorem} are satisfied.
 To the best of our knowledge, this is the first CLT for this model.
 Although one may argue that the point process is determinantal and that there are explicit double integral formulas for the kernel \cite{BK}, which means that proving a CLT using steepest descent techniques on these integrals should be possible, we emphasize that the many technical details in that approach increase with $m$.
 Our approach makes a very direct verification possible, without all the cumbersome technical details.

 We end this example with a comment on the fact that the results of \cite{BD} are not sufficient for proving the above CLT.
 As mentioned before, the main assumption for the CLT in \cite{BD} was that the right limit of the recurrence matrix $J$ in \eqref{eq:generalJacobi} is constant along the diagonals.
 We claim that this is only possible for the multiple Hermite polynomials in case $m=1$.
-This is most easily understood by an example: Consider the external source model with $m=2$, the values $a_1\neq a_2$ on the diagonal and $\vec n=(n/2,n/2)$ with $n$ even.
+This is most easily understood by an example: Consider the external source model with $m=2$, the values $h_1\neq h_2$ on the diagonal and multiplicites $(n/2,n/2)$ with $n$ even.
 Then take the family of polynomials $\{p_{\vec k_j}\}_{j=0}^n$ where $\vec k_j=( \lfloor (j+1)/2\rfloor,\lfloor j/2 \rfloor)$ and $\lfloor x\rfloor$ stands for the largest integer less than or equal $x$.
 From the recurrences \eqref{eq:multiplehermiterec} and \eqref{eq:consistency}, we then see that

 Therefore there is a 2-periodic structure along the diagonals in the recurrence matrix $J$, and every right limit will have this 2-periodicity.
 In fact, the right limit is a particular block Toeplitz matrix.
 The proof of the CLT in \cite{BD} only apply to cases where the right limit is a scalar Toeplitz matrix and the extension to block Toeplitz is in general false.
-The point is that the block Toeplitz matrix in this example is of a very special type.
+For instance, in the multi-cut case for unitary ensembles the right-limit can be a block Toeplitz matrix, but we know that there is no CLT in the multi-cut case.
+See, for example, \cite{BD} for a discussion.
+The point is that the block Toeplitz matrix in this example with multiple Hermite polynomials is of a very special type.